frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 As List: [None, 'London']
 ```

 As we can see, it provides a lot of information which is especially useful when a row is not valid.
-Our row is valid but we demonstrated how it can preserve data about raw missing values.
+Our row is valid but we demonstrated how it can preserve data about row missing values.
 It also preserves data about all errored cells.
 Please read "API Reference" for more details.